ghun131/lago-modular-monolith/README.md

 ## Set up multiple database

 Setting up multiple database for modular monolith app is very similar to standard Ruby app.
-In this repo, there 2 databases `lagu` and `publisher_portal` already set up. `lagu` is consider the primary database so this is migration command for `lagu`
+In this repo, there are 2 databases `lagu` and `publisher_portal` already set up. `lagu` is consider the primary database so this is migration command for `lagu`

 ```sh
 bin/rails db:migrate:primary